cferdinandi/adventure/content/gm.md

 <p class="margin-bottom-small"><strong>Since a TGKO would otherwise stop the adventure in its tracks, the Game Master can use their creativity to save players from this situation.</strong></p>

-- A pet belonging to one of the players (see [House Rules](/rules/#pets)) runs off and returns with healing potion, or a non-player character that can help.
+- A pet belonging to one of the players runs off and returns with healing potion, or a non-player character that can help.
 - Players awaken some unknown time later.
 The monster is gone, along with what they were looking for and a bunch of their gear and items.
 - Players awaken to find themselves trapped in a locked room, unsure of where they are or how they got there.
 They must use their skills and items they can find in there surroundings to escape.